You are probably looking for the NEWER DRAFT OF THIS LAW

 Article 30: Key information infrastructure operators purchasing network products and services that might influence national security shall go through a security inspection organized by the State network information departments and relevant departments of the State Council.
 Specific measures are provided separately by the State Council.

 Article 31: Critical information infrastructure operators shall store citizens' personal information, and other important data gathered and produced during operations, within the mainland territory of the People's Republic of China ; where due to business requirements it is truly necessary to store it outside the mainland or provide it to individuals or organizations outside the mainland, they shall follow the measures jointly formulated by the State network information departments and the relevant departments of the State Council to conduct a security assessment.
-Where laws or administrative regulations otherwise provide, follow those provisions.
+Where laws or administrative regulations provide otherwise, follow those provisions.

 Article 32: At least once a year, critical information infrastructure operators shall conduct an inspection and assessment of their networks security and risks that might exists either personally, or through retaining a specialized institution; and submit a network security report on the circumstances of the inspection and assessment as well as improvement measures taken, to be sent to the relevant department responsible for critical information infrastructure security protection efforts.